soulspace-org/domain-driven-design-model/docs/ddd/concept-view.md

 interfaces.

 ### [Continuous Integration](../ddd/c-continuous-integration.md)
+A process of merging all code and other implementation artifacts frequently, with automated tests to flag fragmentation quickly.

 ### [Core Domain](../ddd/c-core-domain.md)
+The most valuable part of the domain model.

 ### [Customer/Supplier](../ddd/c-customer-supplier.md)
+A clear relationship between two teams, where the downstream team is the customer of the upstream team.

 ### [Domain](../ddd/c-domain.md)
 A sphere of knowledge, influence or activity.
 The subject area to which a user applies a program is the domain of the software.

 ### [Domain Events](../ddd/c-domain-events.md)
+A domain object to propagate relevant domain activities in a distributed system.

 ### [Domain Vision Statement](../ddd/c-domain-vision-statement.md)
+A short description of the core domain and the value it will bring.

 ### [Entities](../ddd/c-entities.md)
 Objects in the domain model which are defined by their identity rather than